WishKnish/KnishIO-Technical-Whitepaper/README.md

     } );
 ```

-and here is how the `LicensePlate` schema is queried:
+and here is how you might query the `LicensePlate` schema to get metadata for all license plates newer than the year 2010:

 ```javascript
 const response = await client.queryMeta( {